Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!: Experimental Setup

+We lowercase tokens, remove stopwords, punctuation and digits, and exclude words that appear in less than 5 documents and appear in long sentences of more than 50 words, removing email artifacts and noisy token sequences which are not valid sentences.
+An analysis on the effect of rare word removal can be found in \cref{sec:results-weighting}.

-\paragraph{Preprocessing} We remove stopwords, punctuation and digits, lowercase tokens, and exclude words that appear in less than 5 documents.
-For contextualised word embeddings (BERT and ELMo), sentences served as the context window to obtain the token representations which were averaged to obtain the type representation.
-For BERT, we experiment with two variants, BERT(ns), which ignores subword tokens, BERT, which averages the subword token representations.\footnote{Taking the first subword embedding as a representation for the whole word, performs consistently worse than averaging subword representations.}
+For contextualized word embeddings (BERT and ELMo), sentences served as the context window to obtain the token representations.
+Subword representations were averaged for BERT, which performs better than just using the first subword.